 - Persons with a history of impairing mental illness;

-- Persons subject to domestic violence restraining orders (although Vermont does provide that a court issuing these orders may prohibit abusers from possessing firearms);
+- Persons subject to domestic violence restraining orders (although Vermont does provide that a court issuing these orders may prohibit people subject to these orders from possessing firearms);

 - Juvenile offenders.

-For information on the background check process used to enforce these provisions, see the Vermont Background Checks section.
+For information on the background check process used to enforce these provisions, see the Vermont Background Check Procedures section.

 - See 2015 VT S.B.
 141, enacting Vt.
 Stat.
 Ann. tit.
 13, § 4017.
 This prohibition applies unless the person has successfully petitioned the U.S. Attorney General for relief from the disabilities imposed by Federal laws with respect to the acquisition, receipt, transfer, shipment, transportation, or possession of firearms.